odisha-ml/website/content/blogs/how-did-we-get-here/the-golden-age-of-symbolic-ai.md

 +++
-title = "The Golden Age of Symbolic AI" date = 2025-06-17 description = "Explore how the 1960s and 70s marked a period of intense research and optimism in AI, driven by symbolic approaches and early successes." weight = 2
+title = "2-The Golden Age of Symbolic AI" date = 2025-06-17
+description = "Explore how the 1960s and 70s marked a period of intense research and optimism in AI, driven by symbolic approaches and early successes." weight = 2